StockSharp/AlgoTrading/API/2701-2800/2752_Reduce_Risks/README.md

 ## Notes
 - The strategy expects instruments quoted with pip sizes similar to major forex pairs.
 Adjust the pip-based parameters when using other markets.
-- Only the C# implementation is provided; the Python version is intentionally omitted per requirements.
+- Implementations are available in both C# and Python.